 1963 was the last year for the Brooks Campagnolo model saddle and matching Campy narrow rail seat post according to some reports, however personally I have only come across these saddles dated from 1958 to 1961.
 If there is a reader out there that has come across a 62 or 63 model, I would welcome a photo for reference.
 Worth noting that the seat post stem looks to have undergone some light machine polishing and it is pretty fresh looking compared to all of the other components on the bike as you can see.

 1963 was the first year for the Campagnolo Record rear derailleur that was produced through to 1966 when it was replaced by the Nuovo Record derailleur.
 The Record could easily handle a 26t cog and possibly a 28t, whereas its predecessor the Gran Sport topped out at 24t in most setups.
-The Record also offered better shifting than the Gran Sport and almost the same its much lighter successor the Nuovo Record when it was released in 1966.
+The Record also offered better shifting than the Gran Sport, comparable to its successor the Nuovo Record when it was released in 1966.

 The final release of the Campagnolo Record crankset with 151mm bolt circle diameter and minimum 44t chainring.
-This setup is a classic ‘half step’ setup with a 47t inner ring and a 50t outer chainring.
+This setup is classic ‘half step’ gearing with a 47t inner ring and a 50t outer chainring.
 The Nuovo Record crankset that was released in 1966 reduced the bolt circle diameter to 144mm and was capable of fitting a 41t inner chainring.
-Hand in hand with the Nuovo Record rear derailleur the NR crankset permitted a much wider range of gears and pretty much ended the ‘half step’ setup that had been the norm for 15+ years.
+Coupled with the Nuovo Record rear derailleur the Nuovo Record crankset permitted a much wider range of gears and pretty much ended the ‘half step’ setup that had been the norm for 15+ years.